VICO-UoE/mlpractical/kernel_issue_fix.md

 # How to fix notebook's "kernel issues" on DICE

 Some of the people in mlpractical have been affected by a recent update to the numpy and numercial library pushed to DICE last week.
-The symptom was restarting notebook kernel when someone tried to run the exercise involving numpy usage.
+It concerns you when you get the message about the kernel was restarted when running code involving numpy usage.

-The reason of this most likely affected people who either 1) ended up with default atlas libraries (which has been updated in the meantime) or 2) re-compiled numpy with new DICE OpenBLAS already available, but LD_LIBRARY_PATH pointed to the version compiled last time - which could introduce some unexepcted behaviours.
+In case you experience those issues you either 1) ended up with default atlas libraries (which have been updated in the meantime) or 2) re-compiled numpy with the new DICE OpenBLAS already available, but LD_LIBRARY_PATH you set last week put priority to load OpenBLAS libraries compiled last time - which could introduce some unexepcted behaviour at runtime.

-## Fix
+## The Fix

-Follow the below setps **before** you activate the old virtual environment.
+Follow the below stdps **before** you activate the old virtual environment (or deactivate it once activated).
 The fix basically involves rebuilding the virtual environments.
-But the whole process is now much simpler (due to the fact OpenBLAS is now a deafult numerical library on DICE).
+But the whole process is now much simpler due to the fact OpenBLAS is now a deafult numerical library on DICE.

 1) Comment out (or remove) `export=$LD_LIBRARY_PATH...` line in your ~/.bashrc script.
 Then type `unset LD_LIBRARY_PATH` in the terminal.
 To make sure this variable is not